linroger/FinanceCompendium/VI. Derivatives/Reference/BUSN Financial Instruments/Characteristics and Risks of Standardized Options.md

 UNIT OF TRADING; CONTRACT SIZE—The unit of trading (which is sometimes referred to as the contract size) of a physical delivery option is the amount of the underlying interest that is subject to being purchased or sold upon the exercise of a single option contract.
 For example, the unit of trading for most options on equity securities is 100 shares.
 Thus, a physical delivery XYZ 50 call will give its holder the right upon exercise to purchase 100 shares of XYZ at \$50 per share.
 If the option is trading at a premium of, say, \$4 per share, then the aggregate premium for a single option contract would be \$400.

 The contract size of a cash-settled option other than a binary option or a range option is determined by the multiplier that is fixed by the options market on which the options series is traded.
 The multiplier determines the aggregate value of each point of the difference between the exercise price of the option and the exercise settlement value of the underlying interest.
 For example, a multiplier of 100 means that for each point by which a cash-settled option is in the money upon exercise, there is a \$100 increase in the cash settlement amount.
-Similarly, if an option with a multiplier of 100 is trading at a premium of, say,\$ 4, then the aggregate premium for a single option contract would be \$400.
+Similarly, if an option with a multiplier of 100 is trading at a premium of, say, \$4, then the aggregate premium for a single option contract would be \$400.
 As another example, a multiplier of 1 means that for each point by which a cash-settled option is in the money upon exercise, there is a \$1 increase in the cash settlement amount.
 Similarly, if an option with a multiplier of 1 is trading at a premium of, say, \$4, then the aggregate premium for a single option contract would be \$4.
 The contract size of a range option is determined by the option's multiplier and its maximum range exercise value.
 The contract size of a binary option is its cash settlement amount, which is fixed by the options market for any series of binary options at or before the opening of trading in that series.
 Some options markets define the cash settlement amount for binary options as being the multiplier times a fixed settlement value.
 Other options markets define the cash settlement amount for binary options without reference to a multiplier.

 EXERCISE—If the holder of a physical delivery option wishes to buy (in the case of a call) or sell (in the case of a put) the underlying interest at the exercise price—or, in the case of a cash-settled option, to receive the cash settlement amount—his option must be exercised.
 In order to exercise most options, option holders must give exercise instructions to their brokerage firm in accordance with the firm's procedures prior to the firm's exercise cut-off time.
 The exercise process is discussed in Chapter VIII.
 Every option holder should understand this process and should learn his brokerage firm's procedures concerning exercise, and its exercise cut-off time, for each option she may buy.